braydio/RSAssistant/README.md

             },

 ```
-To set your custom nicknames, change the 4 digits (eg. 1234) to the actual last 4 for each respective account.
+To set your custom nicknames, change the 4 digits (eg. 1234) to the actual last 4 for each respective broker / account pair.
 Set the names on the right side to whatever you would like.

 >[!NOTE]
 >Set your custom names to match the names set in the excel log, the bot updates the excel log automatically.

-Fennel (having not account numbers) is parsed into psuedo-account numbers with Broker Group Number + Account

-- Fennel 1 Account 1 will be mapped as Fennel 11
-- Fennel 2 Account 3 will be Fennel 23
-- Fennel 3 etc. 3 etc. Fennel 33 <sub>and so on in this fashion <sub>forever and ever and ever...</sub></sub>

 ## Features